Tennis-'A big lesson': Djokovic ready to move on from U.S. Open default | Sports-Games

 "I'm going to take this in as profound as possible for me as a big lesson."
 Following the incident, the tournament organisers confirmed Djokovic was fined $250,000 -- his prize money for reaching round four.
 The 33-year-old was also fined an additional $10,000 for unsportsmanlike conduct.

+"I watched the final last night until the end of the fourth set.
+You know, I want to congratulate both of these guys," Djokovic said.
+"For Dominic to lose three (slam) finals and start the match not on a very high level but then come back and win in such fashion is very inspiring."

+FRENCH OPEN CHALLENGE The disqualification, however, gave Djokovic more time to regroup before his claycourt opener at this week's Italian Open -- a tune-up for the French Open starting Sept.
+27.

-Having won 26 of 27 matches on tour this season, Djokovic remains one of the favourites to win the French Open, which begins on Sept.
-27. "It's great I have a tournament a week or 10 days after it happened because I feel the earlier I get back in competition mode the faster I'll overcome the memory and re-programme it.
+"It's great I have a tournament a week or 10 days after it happened because I feel the earlier I get back in competition mode the faster I'll overcome the memory and reprogramme it.
 I'm hoping for the best," said the 17-times Grand Slam winner.
+Rafa Nadal, bidding for a record-extending 13th French Open title, is returning after more than six months on Tour having skipped the U.S. Open due to COVID-19 concerns.

+"For the guys who are playing U.S. Open, it's very close, very tight after an exhausting month of tennis in the States on different surfaces," said Djokovic.
+"Rafa obviously decided to stay on clay and practice.
+"I mean, surely that gives him more advantage, but even if he didn't practice for that long on clay, he would still be the number one favourite in Roland Garros or any other clay tournament... he's the ultimate challenge."

 ALSO READ